DGuhr/keycloak-spicedb-eventlistener/README.md

 # try it out:

 1) mvn clean install
-2docker compose up
+2) docker compose up
-2) wait until the script runs (usera are automatically proivisioned)
+3) wait until the custom entrypoint script runs (users are automatically proivisioned using kcadm) - watch the logs :)
-3) use e.g. zed (the spicedb command line tool) to connect to the spiceDB instance and see that relations are written containing the username (form: userid_username) -> `zed context set first-dev-context :50051 "abcdefgh" --insecure` followed by `zed relationship read tenant` should output 3 members of 2 tenants, as defined in `initialize-poc.sh`
+3) use e.g. [zed](https://github.com/authzed/zed) (the spicedb command line tool) to connect to the spiceDB instance and see that relations are written containing the username (form: userid_username) -> `zed context set first-dev-context :50051 "abcdefgh" --insecure` followed by `zed relationship read tenant` should output 3 members of 2 tenants, as defined in `initialize-poc.sh`

 # TODO:
-1) create groups event, group membership event.
+1) write "create group" events, "group membership" events and more.
+Should be relatively straight-forwards now.
 2) much more. as said highly experimental ;)